Ahmed-Sitl/Music-website/README.md

 # Music Website

-This is a simple music website created using HTML and CSS.
+This is a simple music website created using HTML, CSS and JavaScript.

 ## Description